KohaSuomi/koha-plugin-ceepos-integration/README.md

 ```

-3. Add this to intranetusejs
+3. Add this to intranetuserjs

 ```
 $(document).ready(function() {